gsagnol/picos/doc/optdes.rst

 :math:`n_i \in \mathbb{N}` that the experiment #i should be performed, with :math:`\sum_i n_i =N`.

-In an alternative SOCP formulation of A-optimality, we may constrain the design variable to be integer, which results in a MISOCP:
+The SOCP formulation of A-optimality for constrained designs also accept integer constraints, which results in a MISOCP for exact A-optimality:

 .. math::
    :nowrap: